-A. Taking the total points earned in lecture and lab will determine your final grade.
+- A. Exams and lab participation: 400 points Final Exam: 200 points Quizzes: 100 points Class Assignment: 200 points - B. Taking the total points earned in lecture and lab and dividing this by the total possible number of points will determine your final grade.
 For example: